 This post tells the story of one of these new merchants through his advertisements.

 ***Benjamin Little (1883-1951) was the youngest of six Hitowicz siblings who immigrated to Pittsburgh from Lida, Poland (today Belarus) starting in the 1880s.
-(In case you’re wondering about that name change, my Russian-speaking friend Jennifer Murtazashvili theorizes they derived Little from Lida.)
+(In case you’re wondering about that name change, my Russian-speaking friend Jennifer Murtazashvili theorizes they derived Little from Lida.
+Update September 17, 2018: A grandson of Ben’s emailed me to say that his family believes the original last name was Illutovich.
+As Hitowicz showed up on the one and only one immigration record I located, more research is needed here.)
 R.G.
 Dun and Co. business listings suggest that brother Jacob went into the clothing and dry goods business between March and July 1903, by the end of the year partnering with brother Hyman (H.L.), newly returned from the gold rush in Klondike, Alaska (!).
 They shifted focus slightly to selling clothing and shoes and began advertising in the paper in 1905, by 1906 referring to their store as “Homestead’s leading shoe store.”

 Around that time their little brother started up for himself.
 Probably?
 The earliest surviving evidence of B. Little’s clothing and shoe store is the 1906 advertisement above.
 Surviving Dun listings have a gap from 1905-7 for Pennsylvania, so all I can say for certain is that his store didn’t exist in Homestead in September 1904, but definitely by November 1906 (and possibly not in the summer of 1906 when that year’s city directory was compiled, because it’s unlikely a store on the Avenue would have been missed).
 2Ben joined the town’s businessman’s association in February 1907 and was thereafter mentioned regularly in connection with its activities, as was his brother H.L.
 Along with all the town’s leading merchants, Jewish and non-Jewish, they contributed floats and costume contest prizes to the annual Hallowe’en parade, which drew visitors from all over the Mon Valley (and from 1908 and 1909 was headlined by the KKK!).
 They served on committees for its annual picnic and supported its causes, like the summertime “early closing movement” and eradicating trading stamps.
 The Jewish merchants were especially involved with the monthly “Home Trading Day” events, inaugurated in 1911 by then-synagogue president Joseph Lasdusky, to dissuade Homesteaders from shopping in Pittsburgh.